MatthewLeeLewis/CS-255-Portfolio/README.md

 # CS-255-Portfolio

 Briefly summarize the DriverPass project.
-Who was the client> What type of system did they want to design?
+Who was the client?
+What type of system did they want to design?

   They were a company that wanted to fill a niche and create a service that helps people in being more prepared to take a test for their driver's license by offering       scheduled on-the-road training and online practice tests.